raspberrypilearning/blender-marble/en/step_5.md

 --- task ---

-Go to your new Image Texture box and click on the 'Browse Image' icon.
+Go to your new **Image Texture** box.
+Click on the 'Browse Image' icon.

 Select the image that you just created.
 You may have named this `MyTexture`: